dvictordev/dvictordev/README.md

 - 🌱 I’m currently Working in Projects with **NestJS, ReactJs, Prisma, TypeScript, React Native**

-- 👨‍💻 All of my projects are available at [https://github.com/dvictordev](https://github.com/dvictordev)
+- 👨‍💻 All of my public projects are available at [https://github.com/dvictordev](https://github.com/dvictordev)

 - 💬 Ask me about **ReactJs, NodeJs**

 - 📫 How to reach me **victordc133@gmail.com**

-- 📄 Know about my experiences: i have experience as technical support and also with web full-stack development and mobile development
+- 📄 Know about my experiences: i have experience as technical support and also with web full-stack development and mobile development using ReactJs, NodeJs, NestJs, Prisma, MongoDB, MySQL and React Native.

 <h3 align="left">Connect with me:</h3>
 <p align="left">